Table of Content

 Gigahertz (GHz) is a unit of frequency equivalent to one billion hertz (cycles per second).
 It is commonly used to measure the frequency of electromagnetic waves, including radio frequencies.
 For instance, 2.4 GHz is a widely used frequency for wireless communications, such as Wi-Fi and Bluetooth.

-- Industrial Automation: Sensors and devices communicate over long distances in highly interfered environments.
+- Industrial Automation: Sensors and devices communicate over long distances even in environments with high levels of radio frequency interference.

 - Smart Metering: Utility meters (electricity, water, gas) transmit data reliably over long ranges.

-- Smart Home Devices: Various IoT devices (such as security systems, environmental sensors, and smart locks) operate efficiently with low power consumption.
+- Smart Home Devices: Various IoT devices (such as security systems, environmental sensors, and smart locks) are often designed for low power consumption, enabling efficient long-term operation on batteries.

 - Agricultural Monitoring: Wireless sensors help monitor soil conditions and optimize farming practices.

-A sub-GHz module is a pre-packaged component that includes all necessary hardware and firmware for sub-GHz wireless communication.
+A Sub-1 GHz module is a pre-packaged component that includes all necessary hardware and firmware for sub-1 GHz wireless communication.
 These modules typically integrate a radio transceiver and may include microcontrollers, memory, and other components needed for specific applications, enabling developers to implement wireless functionality in their devices easily.

-Sub-GHz devices refer to any electronic devices equipped to operate on sub-GHz frequencies.
-These include IoT sensors, actuators, remote controls, and smart meters, which take advantage of sub-GHz technology’s benefits, such as low power consumption and long-range communication capabilities.
+Sub-1 GHz devices refer to any electronic devices equipped to operate on sub-1 GHz frequencies.
+These include IoT sensors, actuators, remote controls, and smart meters, which take advantage of sub-1 GHz technology’s benefits, such as low power consumption and long-range communication capabilities.

-A sub-GHz transceiver is a device that can transmit and receive signals on sub-GHz frequencies.
+A sub-1 GHz transceiver is a device that can transmit and receive signals on sub-1 GHz frequencies.
 It typically includes a radio module that facilitates wireless communication by encoding and decoding signals.
 Transceivers are fundamental components in wireless networks, enabling devices to interact seamlessly.

-A sub-GHz antenna is designed to operate effectively at frequencies below 1 GHz.
+A sub-1 GHz antenna is designed to operate effectively at frequencies below 1 GHz.
 Due to the inverse relationship between frequency and antenna size, these antennas are generally larger than those used for higher frequencies.
 For example, an optimal antenna for a 433 MHz application can be several inches long.
-These antennas ensure adequate signal transmission and reception in sub-GHz wireless applications.
+These antennas ensure adequate signal transmission and reception in sub-1 GHz wireless applications.

-Interoperability with various standards Achieving interoperability is essential for successful sub-GHz deployments.
+Interoperability with various standards Achieving interoperability is essential for successful sub-1 GHz deployments.

 - Z-Wave